lokalise/i18n-ally/README.md

 1. Fork this repo and clone it to you local machine
 2. Copy `package.nls.json` to `package.nls.<locale-code>.json` in the root of the repo
 3. Translate every single message in the new JSON file you created.
-4. You may also update the table above in README.md
+4. You may also update the table above in README.md.
 5. Commit changes and make a PR to this repo

 We recommend you to use VSCode with `i18n-ally`.
 It supports i18n for VSCode extension development which can help you translate itself 😁.

+> 👨‍💻 If you would like to help a language's translation up to date, feel free to put your name in the **Maintainers** field.
+I will @mention you when needed.
+Much appreciated.

 ## 🎯 Troubleshooting